JetBrains/intellij-sdk-docs/topics/appendix/resources/intellij_platform_extension_point_list.md

 <link-summary>Overview of Extension Points and Listeners for IntelliJ Platform.</link-summary>

-1172 Extension Points and 225 Listeners for IntelliJ Platform %ijPlatform%
+1172 Extension Points and 225 Listeners (%ijPlatform%)

 <include from="snippets.topic" element-id="ep_list_legend"/>